-- \mathbf{L} 1The heavens declare the glory of God, and the sky above proclaims his handiwork. - \square 2Day to day pours out speech, and night to night reveals knowledge. - \mathbf{L} 3There is no speech, nor are there words, whose voice is not heard. - 4Their measuring line goes out through all the earth, and their words to the end of the world.
-In them he has set a tent for the sun, - 5which comes out like a bridegroom leaving his chamber, and, like a strong man, runs its course with joy. - 6Its rising is from the end of the heavens, and its circuit to the end of them, and there is nothing hidden from its heat. - 7The law of the LORD is perfect, reviving the soul; the testimony of the LORD is sure, making wise the simple; - 8the precepts of the LORD are right, rejoicing the heart; - the commandment of the LORD is pure, enlightening the eyes; - 9the fear of the LORD is clean, enduring forever; the just decrees of the LORD are true, and righteous altogether. - 10More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb. - L11Moreover, by them is your servant warned; in keeping them there is great reward. - 12Who can discern his errors?
-Declare me innocent from hidden faults. - L13Keep back your servant also from presumptuous sins; let them not have dominion over me!
-Then I shall be blameless, and innocent of great transgression. - C 14Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my redeemer.
+- The heavens declare the glory of God, and the sky above proclaims his handiwork. - 2Day to day pours out speech, and night to night reveals knowledge. - There is no speech, nor are there words, whose voice is not heard. - Their measuring line goes out through all the earth, and their words to the end of the world.
+In them he has set a tent for the sun, - by which comes out like a bridegroom leaving his chamber, and, like a strong man, runs its course with joy. - G Its rising is from the end of the heavens, and its circuit to the end of them, and there is nothing hidden from its heat. - The law of the LORD is perfect, reviving the soul; the testimony of the LORD is sure, making wise the simple; - 8the precepts of the LORD are right, rejoicing the heart; the commandment of the LORD is pure, enlightening the eyes; - the fear of the LORD is clean, enduring forever; the just decrees of the LORD are true, and righteous altogether. - More to be desired are they than gold, even much fine gold; sweeter also than honey and drippings of the honeycomb. - L 11Moreover, by them is your servant warned; in keeping them there is great reward. - 12Who can discern his errors?
+Declare me innocent from hidden faults. - Then I shall be blameless, and innocent of great transgression. - 14Let the words of my mouth and the meditation of my heart be acceptable in your sight, O LORD, my rock and my redeemer.

-- L O Lord,

-C Have Mercy on us.
+O Lord, C Have Mercy on us.

-C Have Mercy on us.
+O Christ, C Have Mercy on us.

-- L O Lord, C Have Mercy on us.
+O Lord, C Have Mercy on us.